BerliozFramework/BerliozDocs/cli/queues.md

 Metrics with unavailable values are omitted in Prometheus output.

-These metrics can also be served over HTTP for a Prometheus server to scrape directly — see the [HTTP metrics endpoint](../guides/queues.md#http-metrics-endpoint) section of the Queues guide.
+These metrics can also be served over HTTP for a Prometheus server to scrape directly — see the [Monitoring and metrics](../guides/queues.md#monitoring-and-metrics) section of the Queues guide.

 ## Production deployment